 One of the most common risk mitigation tools in the construction industry is subcontractor bonding.
-As a general contractor, requiring your subcontractors to “bond back” can mitigate risk for you and the project owner, build your reputation, ensure quality, help you win larger jobs, and more!
+As a general contractor, requiring your subcontractors to “bond back” can reduce financial risk, improve project oversight, increase bonding capacity, strengthen owner confidence, and help you compete for larger projects.

 Read on to learn how subcontractor bonding works and when to utilize this strategy.